shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 Fabrikam's customers are currently based in the United States, the company intends to push for expansion into other countries/regions.

-You are a Data Analyst in the Sales team.
+You are a data analyst on the sales team.
 You collect, clean, and interpret data sets to solve business problems.
 You also put together visualizations like charts and graphs, write reports, and present them to the decision-makers in the organization.